cockroachdb/docs/v20.1/cockroachcloud-upgrade-policy.md

 ### Auto-upgrades after current version EOL

-As CockroachDB introduces new major versions, older versions reach their End of Life (EOL) on CockroachCloud.
+As CockroachDB releases new major versions, older versions reach their End of Life (EOL) on CockroachCloud.
+A CockroachDB version reaches EOL on CockroachCloud when it is 2 major versions behind the latest version (for example, CockroachDB 19.1 reaches EOL when CockroachDB 20.1 is released).

 If you are running a CockroachDB version nearing EOL, you will be notified at least one month before that version’s EOL that your clusters will be auto-upgraded on the EOL date.
 You should request an upgrade to a newer CockroachDB version during this timeframe to avoid being force-upgraded.

 ### Rollback support

 The default finalization period for each major upgrade is 7 days from upgrade completion.
 You can request a rollback of a major upgrade via a [support ticket](https://support.cockroachlabs.com/hc/en-us)  within the 7-day period.